CanGuv/LLMFAQs/src/README.md

 ### MongoDb interface

-This interface is for the database, for abstraction and easy implementation of any changes.
+This interface is for the database; for abstraction and easy implementation of any changes.
 An abstract base class is created inheriting from `ABC` - serving as a blueprint for MongoDB operations.
 In contains the abstract method `insert_query` (you can add more).
 The implementation of the interface is done by creating a new class that implements the interface.
-In this class, when intialising a method of its self, it connects to the MongoDB server and selects the speicif databse and collection.
-The implementation of the abstarct method contains the insertion method to store the query and a timestamp into the database.
+In this class, when intialising a method of its self, it connects to the MongoDB server and selects the specific database and collection.
+The implementation of the abstract method contains the insertion method to store the query and a timestamp into the database.

 ```python
 # Abstract Interface for MongoDB operations